 It was created and is executive produced by Chuck MacLean with Tom Fontana serving as showrunner and executive producer.
 According to Showtime, the series is averaging 3.5 million viewers per episode in multi-platform viewing.

-“City on a Hill is that addictive kind of meaty and messy show we love at Showtime,” said the cabler’s president, Gary Levine, in a statement.
+“’City on a Hill’ is that addictive kind of meaty and messy show we love at Showtime,” said Gary Levine, co-president of entertainment for Showtime Networks.
 “With the inspired pairing of Kevin Bacon and Aldis Hodge and the inspired writing of Tom Fontana and Chuck MacLean, we believe there is a rich future for this compelling series.”